There are over 4,000 colleges in the United States alone and thousands more around the world. Creating your ideal college list can be daunting.

 Do you want to go to a school where everyone knows your name or a school where you are destined to meet someone new every day?
 If you are looking for independence and anonymity, with many research opportunities and sporting events, then a big school may be for you.
 At Cornell, approximately 3,000 undergraduates, out of an undergraduate population of 15,000, earn credit for their research efforts each year.
 But if you are looking forward to connecting with and getting to know your professors well, then a small liberal arts college may be your place.
-At Middlebury, with 2,600 undergraduate students, it is easy for students to cultivate relationships with faculty.
+At Vassar, with 2,400 undergraduate students, it is easy for students to cultivate relationships with faculty.
 Consider what matters most to you and think about how the size of the school will help you achieve it.

 Majors and Academics

 What are the classes that you can’t wait to take and what are the classes that you have to take?
 Are you most comfortable with the structure of distribution requirements or do you long for the freedom to take whatever classes you want?
 Columbia is famous for its “core” which ensures that every single student graduates having shared, to some degree, a similar academic experience.
 Conversely, at Brown, where there are no requirements, students enjoy the freedom, and the challenge, of charting their own course and taking any classes they want.
 Make sure that the schools on your list offer the courses and programs that you need to prepare for your future.

 Are there specific extracurricular activities that are important to you?
 Are you seeking a particular religious organization on campus?
 Do you want to continue your work as an EMT or as a member of a band?
 Make sure that there is a way on campus or nearby for you to participate in your favorite activities.
 Are you an athlete?
 Do you want to compete for the school and if so, what division?
 Are you looking to play at a club or intramural level?
 Be sure that you can play your sport the way you want.